-All building envelope assemblies routinely have some heat and moisture transfer through them as the seasons change and time progresses.
-Typically, many roofing and exterior wall assemblies, will “load up” with moisture during the winter months and “dry out” during the summer months.
-Hygrothermal modeling allows us to analyze this cycling and predict if it will become an issue or if it is acceptable.
+All building envelope assemblies (roofs and exterior walls) routinely have heat and moisture transfer over time.
+Typically, many roofing and exterior wall assemblies will “load up” with moisture during the winter months and “dry out” during the summer months.
+Hygrothermal modeling allows us to analyze this cycling and predict if it will become an issue or acceptable.

 Hygrothermal Modeling Tools

 The industry-accepted hygrothermal modeling tool is WUFI.
 WUFI is a German acronym which stands for Wärme Und Feuchte Instationär, which translated means heat and moisture transiency.
 There are different versions of WUFI available.
 We use WUFI Pro 6.0 to model and predict how building envelope assemblies reached the condition they are in and predict how new assemblies will perform.
 As with any tool, the use of the WUFI program requires training.
 Experience in the building envelope industry is also a necessity.

 In addition to WUFI, we use traditional dew point and condensation analysis tools to validate WUFI models and existing conditions.
 We are also familiar with THERM, developed by the Lawrence Berkeley National Laboratory to model heat transfer in building components.

 Building Envelope Professionals Group (BEPG) utilizes hygrothermal modeling in several different situations.
 These applications include new construction, remodeling, building alterations, remediation, and forensics.

 Occasionally, an architect will want to design a wall or roof assembly that differs from a standard configuration.
 Or an architect may modify an existing wall or roof assembly.
 In both situations, they may not know how it will perform from a heat and moisture perspective.